TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Can record without performance hit
 	- Can later record in highest quality only the highlights
 	- Fun moments will never be lost

-- Thread pools
-	- The game loop
-		- Setup posts a job to complete n steps
-	- Interpolation, particles, sound, drawing layers, all these can be calculated independently
-		- Actually they all need to join before illuminated rendering, or just before their respective layers
-	- Game gui too can be drawn independently
-	- Start with std::async?
-		- Actually some nice interface for completion could come in handy

 - We can automatically record demos for every server session
 	- Demos could just be network messages applied at step x